How to keep dog from jumping on furniture after surgery

 Implementing a comfortable and secure environment fosters a positive recovery experience.
 Setting up a confined area with soft bedding can encourage resting and minimize stress.
 Engaging in calm interactions, using soothing tones, promotes trust and reassurance.
 Consult with your veterinarian about any changes in behavior; they can provide tailored advice to address specific concerns.

-See also How to remove dried blood from fabric furniture
+See also How to clean mold out of furniture

 Daily Routine Adjustments